LaOwlLol/fp-image/README.md

 noiseImage.applyFilter(new PerlinNoise());
 ```

-#### Gaussian blur and Sobel edge detect
+#### Gaussian blur and Sobel edge detect:

-Gaussian blue and simple edge detection are available.
+Gaussian blur and simple edge detection are available.

 ```java